newcleo-dev-team/lbh15/docs/source/learn_more.rst

      a.
 The first approach is to consider the chemical activity of the dissolved metal equal to one.
-        In this way, the first and the second terms of the right hand side of equation :eq:`ox_conc_eq` become zero, enabling to compute the lower limit of the Oxygen concentration directly through the following relation:
+        In this way, the first and the second terms of the right hand side of equation :eq:`ox_conc_eq` become zero, enabling to compute the lower limit of the oxygen concentration directly through the following relation:

         .. math:: C_{\ce{O}} = \alpha_{\ce{Pb}} \cdot C_{\ce{O}}^{sat} \cdot \exp{\left(\frac{\Delta H^0_{\left(3\right)}}{2RT} - \frac{\Delta S^0_{\left(3\right)}}{2R} \right)},